 Now, obviously, you can do an images search on Google and get tons and tons of results in return.
 The problem is that using many of these images in your projects equates to stealing other people’s work for your own purposes.

 Now, practically and pragmatically, there’s probably very little chance of you getting caught.
 Probably.
 By why worry about it?
 It’s often just as easy to find the kinds of images you need on sites that will allow you to use them legally.

-Here are five resources (most are free) to get you started on your hunt for fair-use images.
+Here are four resources (most are free) to get you started on your hunt for fair-use images.

 If you’ve just been “borrowing” other people’s pictures up until now, you’ve probably already filched a few from Flickr, but there’s also a way to do it that’s both fair and legal.
 Head over to their “creative commons” section to find images that the photographers are more than happy to let you use.
 You can also try out the service for free for a limited time.

-5. iStockphoto.com iStock is, as the name implies, a true stock photo site: It sells professional-quality photos.
+iStock is, as the name implies, a true stock photo site: It sells professional-quality photos.
 I mention it, however, because some of the photos can be purchased for $12, or as low as $4 when you purchase a $40/month credit pack that allows for 10 downloads, which is plenty to build up your spec library.